 How to Apply

-Please submit your application online here by January 17, 2017.
-Applicants should include a cover letter, a 1-2 page research proposal, and a CV, and should arrange to have two referees submit letters of recommendation to Ashley Davis (email@example.com), either directly or via Interfolio.
-Candidates may be asked for a writing sample and additional materials.
+Please check back for upcoming application deadlines.
+Applicants should plan to include with their application a cover letter, a 1-2 page research proposal, and a CV, and should arrange to have two referees submit letters of recommendation.
+Candidates may also be asked for a writing sample and additional materials.

 Preference will be given to a recent recipient of a doctoral degree.
 Harvard University is an equal opportunity institution, and we strongly encourage applications from women and minority candidates.

 The Roy and Lila Ash Center for Democratic Governance and Innovation at Harvard Kennedy School strives to make the world a better place by advancing excellence and innovation in governance and public policy through research, education, and public discussion.
 By training the very best leaders, developing powerful new ideas, and disseminating innovative solutions and institutional reforms, the Center’s goal is to meet the profound challenges facing the world’s citizens.